reactjs/react-router-redux/README.md

 ### Usage

 The idea of this library is to use react-router's functionality exactly like its documentation tells you to.
 You can access all of its APIs in routing components.
-Additionally, you can use redux like you normally would, with a single app state and "connected" components.
-It's even possible for a single component to be both if needed.
+Additionally, you can use redux like you normally would, with a single app state.

 [redux](https://github.com/rackt/redux) (`store.routing`) &nbsp;&harr;&nbsp; [**redux-simple-router**](https://github.com/jlongster/redux-simple-router) &nbsp;&harr;&nbsp; [history](https://github.com/rackt/history) (`history.location`) &nbsp;&harr;&nbsp; [react-router](https://github.com/rackt/react-router)